Agrobacterium: Gene transfer

 The transformation of fungi using Agrobacterium is used primarily for research purposes, and follows similar approaches as for plant transformation.
 The Ti plasmid system is modified to include DNA elements to select for transformed fungal strains, after co-incubation of Agrobacterium strains carrying these plasmids with fungal species.

+Polysacchides

+Rhizobaceae bacteria including Agrobacterium produce polysacchides.
+The wild type of A. fabrum produces three different polysacchides: a periplasmic cyclic (1→2)-β-D-glucan, an extracellular acidic heteroglycan (succinoglycan), and an extracellular, neutral, linear (1→3)-β-glucan (curdlan).
+A spontaneous mutation in the lab produced a strain (10C3K) that makes no succinoglycan and efficiently makes curdlan.
+Curdlan is a non-toxic polysacchide that gels under heat.
+It is used in the food and pharmaceutical industries.

 Genomics

 The Agrobacterium genome consists of three parts: a circular chromosome, a linear chromosome/chromid, and (in some species) a Ti plasmid.

 The sequencing of the genomes of several species of Agrobacterium has permitted the study of the evolutionary history of these organisms and has provided information on the genes and systems involved in pathogenesis, biological control and symbiosis.
 One important finding is the possibility that chromosomes are evolving from plasmids in many of these bacteria.
 Another discovery is that the diverse chromosomal structures in this group appear to be capable of supporting both symbiotic and pathogenic lifestyles.
 The availability of the genome sequences of Agrobacterium species will continue to increase, resulting in substantial insights into the function and evolutionary history of this group of plant-associated microbes.